And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 But the competition drew official and public criticism for promoting vulgarity.

-Uh the show should maintain a happy atmosphere.
+The show should maintain a happy atmosphere.

 Scenes of wailing and screaming are low taste and should not happen.

-Four hundred million people tuned in to their show in two thousand five.
+400 million people tuned in to their show in 2005.

-All right, uh back to you.
+All right, back to you.

-Uh is it uh Queenstown, Maryland, John?
+Is it Queenstown, Maryland, John?

-Yes, uh Queenstown, Maryland, and um I don't know how many Brits you've had call into you today, sir.
+And I don't know how many Brits you've had call into you today, sir.

-I think I'm guessing let me count.
+I think I'm guessing.

-Let's uh count together here.
+Let's count together here.

-One other than me.
+Other than me.

-No, no, uh then zero.
+No, no, then zero.

 Okay.

-Well, uh my name is John.
+Well, my name is John.

-Uh I come from England.
+I come from England.

-Did you get the right is are you calling the Rush Limbaugh program?
+Are you calling the Russian Limbaugh program?

-Okay, what sign are you anyway since you got that far?
+What sign are you anyway since you got that far?

-Sorry, say again.
+Sorry, say again?

 Okay, all right, very good.